Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__05_18.mp3"></audio>

 1
-A | Do you live in a flat?
+A:  Do you live in a flat?
-B | No, I don't.
+B:  No, I don't.
 I live in a house.

 2
-A | Do you have a big family?
+A:  Do you have a big family?
-B | Yes, I do.
+B:  Yes, I do.
 I have three sisters.

 3
-A | Do you watch a lot of TV?
+A:  Do you watch a lot of TV?
-B | No, I don’t.
+B:  No, I don’t.
 I read books.